 More recently, discrimination law has been extended to include age discrimination, discrimination against disabled people both in terms of employment and as customers.
 Discrimination on the grounds of an employee’s religious or philosophical beliefs is also illegal, as is discrimination against those undergoing gender reassignment.

 There are a few narrow exceptions when discrimination is permitted: for example, to encourage under-represented groups into the workforce, or where employing someone of a particular race or gender is a genuine occupational qualification.
 If you feel you need to discriminate, you should take advice to ensure that you are not discriminating illegally.

-Direct discrimination occurs when you discriminate against someone because of who they are: for example, if you decide not to recruit someone because of their colour.
+Direct discrimination occurs when you discriminate against someone because of who they are: for example, if you decide not to recruit someone because of their skin colour.
 You must also avoid indirect discrimination, which involves applying an unnecessary condition that is likely to discriminate: for example, insisting that all job applicants must be at least six feet tall (and so more likely to be male).

 As an employer, you can be held responsible for discrimination by your employees: for example, if an employee is abused or harassed with racist or sexist jokes.
-You could also be responsible if you fail to prevent other third parties, such as suppliers, clients or customers from acting in a discriminatory way.

 Discrimination can occur at every stage of employment: recruitment, selecting employees for training or promotion, applying disciplinary procedures, dismissal and redundancy.
 To avoid illegal discrimination, you need to ensure that your procedures and policies are objective, focusing on work performance and the requirements of the job.